 ” …..And the heart still aches and the eye still seeks and will not be still”.

-Building on the framework of Faiz Ahmed Faiz’s poem, ‘Subah-e-Azaadi’ ( Dawn of Freedom ), this exhibition reinterprets the moment of the partition of India nearly seven decades later.
-Inspired by the poet, the artists here probe the past and the present simultaneously to circumvent history as it is told and try to reimagine and fashion it anew.
+Building on the framework of Faiz Ahmed Faiz’s poem, ‘Subah-e-Azaadi’ (Dawn of Freedom), this exhibition reinterpreted the moment of the partition of India nearly seven decades later.
+Inspired by the poet, the artists here probed the past and the present simultaneously to circumvent history as it is told and try to reimagine and fashion it anew.

 Such a past can only be dreamt again with fierce tenacity for the present to make sense, sifting through half truths and seeing through the scrim of broken promises.
 The poem may be a memorial to another time but it continues to insist on a critical look at why ‘the dark weight of night is not lifted yet’, and how the gossamer like promise of a journey of shared futures which commenced a long time ago was denied culmination.